RAMP-project/RAMP_Web_App/README.md

 Maria C.G.
 Hart, Sarah Eckhoff, Michael H. Breitner (2023): [Sustainable Energy System Planning in Developing Countries: Facilitating Load Profile Generation in Energy System Simulations](https://hdl.handle.net/10125/102726), Proceedings of the Hawaii International Conference on System Sciences (HICSS), Maui 2023

+In the publication, version 0.3.1 was used.
+This repository is updated to use the newest RAMP version via pypi.

 The coding was done by [Sarah Eckhoff](https://www.iwi.uni-hannover.de/de/eckhoff).

 # Run a local version on Windows or Mac for the first time: